 The second component of pursuing your Righteous Path is Passion.
 Passion for what you do and being passionate about how you do it.
 Contrary to fairy tales, telling someone to pursue their passion as the reason for starting a business or choosing a profession is the worst advice that you could give them.

 For example, I played college basketball.
 I have, since the age of 6, been passionate about playing the game of basketball.
 In fact, now in my mid-40s, I’m still passionate about playing basketball.
-But there is no one, in their right mind, that is going to pay me – a 6’2”, out of shape, 40-something-has-been, to PLAY basketball.
+Even though I will beat you in HORSE and can still dunk a basketball, there is no one, in their right mind, that is going to pay me – a 6’2”, slightly out of shape, 40-something-has-been, to PLAY basketball.

 Being a successful impact capitalist and impact physician is more than just pursuing your passion.
 While it is important – and good – to have a love for and/or derive enjoyment from what we are doing, it is not necessarily where we should start.